 Will the combined screening test tell me for sure either way?

-No, we’re afraid it’s a little bit more complicated than that – as this test will only tell you whether you’re high risk or low risk of having a baby with Down’s, Edwards’ or Patau’s.
+No, we’re afraid it’s a little bit more complicated than that – as this test will only tell you whether there is a high chance or a low chance of your having a baby with Down’s, Edwards’ or Patau’s.

-If you’re told your risk is low (as the vast majority of women are), you won’t need any further testing; if you’re told your risk is high, you will probably be offered further, more accurate, tests.
+If you’re told your chance of having a baby with any of these conditions is low (as the vast majority of women are), you won’t need any further testing; if you’re told your change is high, you will probably be offered further, more accurate, tests.
 Some of these tests carry a (very small) risk of miscarriage.

-“But be reassured that 95% of women who have the combined screening test get results which are low risk,” says Jane Fisher from the charity Antenatal Results and Choices (ARC).
+“It’s fair to say that 95% of women who have the combined screening test get results which are low chance,” says Jane Fisher from the charity Antenatal Results and Choices (ARC).

-Do I have to have the combined test?
+Do I have to have the combined screening test?

 No. It’s completely up to you whether you have it or not.
 And, if you do decide to have it, you don’t have to be screened for all 3 syndromes, if you don’t want to.

 So, you can choose:

 - To have the test, screening for Down’s, Edwards’ and Patau’s